Smoother Transitions and More Time for Learning at Playworks Schools, Study Says

 And dozens of teacher and principal tell us the same things, such as: “The single greatest impact that Playworks has had is the reduction of physical and verbal altercations spilling over from recess into class time.
 Students are better able to focus on class work after recess.”

-“The school climate has improved because more students get their energy out at recess and are able to come back to class and focus,” one teacher shared.
+“The school has improved because more students get their energy out at recess and are able to come back to class and focus,” one teacher shared.

-“Playworks creates a school-wide culture of positive play and gives teachers a common language for management and conflict resolution.
+“Playworks creates a school-wide atmosphere of positive play and gives teachers a common language for management and conflict resolution.
 When students are positively engaged in productive activities at recess, the rest of the academic day is more efficient and focused.
 Our Coach has become a key member of our school community,” a school staff member said.

 One Playworks Coach told this story: “Previously during the transition to outside, recess supervisors would to get headaches trying to get the students under control.
 Students would often lose their recess.
 Not too long after I began, one supervisor approached me ‘Ever since Playworks came, the games the kids play with each other are much better.
 They aren’t kicking, pushing, or punching each other anymore in line while waiting to go outside!
 It’s such a relief!’”